acad2/pride/README.md

 Dependencies
 -------

-A: Python 2.7 and:
-   Currently:
+This project utilizes Python 2.7.
+External dependencies may be required depending on intended use:

-    (optional) audiolibrary.py utilizes the PyAudio module, or pyalsaaudio on linux Future/Expected:
+- Currently: (optional) audiolibrary.py utilizes the PyAudio module, or pyalsaaudio on linux

-    (optional) pysdl2 - reintroduction of display/graphical applications
+- Future/Expected: (optional) pysdl2 - reintroduction of display/graphical applications

-   Future/Possibly:
-    (optional) dill - introduction of distributed computing, depends on pickleability of framework objects
+- Future/Possibly: (optional) dill - introduction of distributed computing, depends on pickleability of framework objects

-   Previously:
-    pygame - pre-machine layer graphical applications
+- Previously: pygame - pre-machine layer graphical applications